toLuc57/PaintSample/README.md

 - Export your drawing on your computer to save it
 - Save a modified image
 - Undo and redo
+- Replay (undo to original and redo to current position)

 ### Prerequisites